Stepan22-prog/DeliveryApp/README.md

 1. In the command line (terminal) go to the elifeTechStoreBack folder:
 `cd elifeTechStoreBack`
 2. In the folder replace in file **.env** key values to real
+3. Run: `npm install`
-3. To start the server in the command line (terminal) in the folder, run:
+4. To start the server in the command line (terminal) in the folder, run:
 `npm start`

 ### Frontend